mrcotter/mrcotter_dotfiles/README.md

 ./brew_recipes.sh
 ```

 In the recipes script, you can simply comment out or delete those fomulae that you don't want to install.
 But beware, there are also configurations in `dotfiles` that relate to some of them.
 Make sure you understand the files and edit the fomulae properly.
-For instance, GNU core utilities, bash, ant, maven, jenv.
+For instance, GNU core utilities, Bash, Ant, Maven and Jenv.

 ### - Update Bash Shell